 3. Long-Term Cost Efficiency

-While it’s true that DIY solutions often require upfront investment in time or money, over the long haul, they usually prove to be much more cost-effective.
-A one-time investment in learning or hiring a developer often leads to a solution that’s far cheaper to maintain than recurring subscription fees.
+Although that may be true that most DIY solutions require an investment of either time or money upfront; in the long term, they prove much more cost-effective.
+The one-time investments in learning or hiring a developer often lead to solutions which turn out far cheaper to maintain compared to recurring subscription fees.

 If you’re not a developer, consider investing in learning basic coding or partnering with a freelance developer to build your own system.
 The upfront costs are often significantly lower than years of paying for a “freemium” model.